FelixFrog/pdfgrabber/README.md

 # What is this?
 This vendor-agnostic script is used to download pdfs (and covers) from different services.

+# Disclaimer
+This script is provided "as is", without any type of warranty.
+I am not responsible of any harm or nuclear war that this may cause.
+Even though this script exists, you are responsibile of the PDFs generated.
+Check if the backup of books is legal in your country.
+Redistribution of PDFs is highly discouraged and not supported by the Author.

 # State of features

 | service | pdf download | table of contents | pdf size | max logins | page labels | login expire | cover | rendered | refershes tokens |